toru34/tf_optimizers/README.md

 Optimizers in tensorflow from scratch.
 See `example.py` and `optimizers.py`.

 Optimizers
-- Gradient descent
+- Stochastic Gradient descent
-- Gradient descent with gradient clipping
+- Stochastic Gradient descent with gradient clipping
 - Momentum
 - Nesterov momentum
 - Adagrad